gonzalofranetovic/theme-academic-cv/content/project/1inequality_belief_systems/index.md

 ---
-title: Inequality belief systems - what they look like, how to study them, and why they matter (In press)
+title: 1.
+(In press) Inequality belief systems - what they look like, how to study them, and why they matter
 summary: An example of using the in-built project page.
 tags:
   - Source Themes